-Prof Surajit Sen has broad interests that span nonlinear and statistical physics, study of conflicts and battles, learning and related processes, materials science etc. He came to UB in 1993.
-He enjoys teaching a freshman level class every Spring and a graduate class every Fall.
-He has published some 140+ refereed papers, has a patent, several provisionals, and has edited some volumes.
+Prof Surajit Sen has broad interests that span fundamental and applied problems in nonlinear and statistical physics, study of conflicts and battles, social systems, etc. He came to UB in 1993.
+He enjoys teaching freshman level classes.
+He has published some 160 refereed papers, has a patent on acoustic detection of landmines, and has edited 4 volumes.
 He lectures widely on his work.
-His accomplishments have been recognized by his election as a Fellow of the American Physical Society and a Fellow of the American Association for the Advancement of Science.
+His accomplishments have been recognized by his election as a Fellow of the American Physical Society (2008) and a Fellow of the American Association for the Advancement of Science (2012).
+He is also deeply interested in ways to effectively teach physics to the uninitiated.

 Prof Sen enjoys working with students at all levels.
-He has mentored 7 PhD students, advises 4 currently and has mentored some 35 or so undergrads over the years.
-Some of these students have gone on to become professors at MIT, Stanford, etc.
+He has mentored 17 PhD students, 3 MS students, advises 4 PhD currently and has mentored some 30+ undergrads over the years.
+Some of these students have gone on to become professors at MIT, Stanford, etc. One requirement for working in Professor Sen's group is to know some computing and some basic physics.
+Freshman, unless exceptionally well prepared, are typically not quite ready for much of the work done in the group.

 If you are interested in working with him, drop him an email at firstname.lastname@example.org